James7168/Quantitative-Backtesting-and-Risk-Reporting-Engine/README.md

 ## Future Extensions

-The current implementation intentionally prioritises determinism, clarity of state transitions, and separation of concerns.
 Several extensions could be explored to deepen the quantitative and algorithmic foundations of the system:

 - **Risk-based position sizing**
   Replace fixed trade quantities with dynamic sizing derived from portfolio equity and rolling volatility estimates, formalising capital allocation under explicit risk constraints.